Skip to content

 The Control Stack

-Most enterprises operate the middle layers.
-Decision Infrastructure governs whether decisions actually execute.
+Most enterprises operate L4 and L5.
+Decision Infrastructure (L6) governs whether decisions actually execute — and Consequence Intelligence (L7) learns from the outcomes.

 The Decision Lifecycle